Mission:

 A. Any government employee of a city or county government agency with direction over CRC activities.

-B. Any elected public official of the City of Saint Paul, County of Ramsey or State of Minnesota;
+B. Any candidate or elected official of the City of Saint Paul, County of Ramsey or State of Minnesota.

 C. Any person appointed to such an elected public office, or anyone who is a current employee of or aide to such a public official, except persons currently on uncompensated leave of absence or serving in an unpaid volunteer capacity.